 Step 2: Tap on Sign up and use your Apple ID information to get registered.

 Step 3: Read the terms and conditions and then hit Accept.

-Step 4: It might take a second for your profile to download, but once it does tap Allow and then Allow once more when it asks to install a profile.
+Step 4: It might take a second for your profile to download, but once it does, tap Allow, and then tap Allow once more when it asks to install a profile.

-Step 5: It should prompt you again about actually installing this time, tap Install and then follow the rest of the on-screen prompts such as entering your passcode then selecting Install again.
+Step 5: It should prompt you again about actually installing this time.
+Tap Install, and then follow the rest of the on-screen prompts, such as entering your passcode, and then select Install again.

-If you didn't get the pop-ups from the last step, go to your iPhone's Settings app then select General then Profiles & Device Management.
+If you didn't get the pop-ups from the last step, go to your iPhone's Settings app and select General > Profiles & device management.
 You should see the downloaded Apple Watch profile and the prompt to install.
 Follow the above steps once all that's done.